 Preparation for parents, including discussion of the signs, symbols and meaning of baptism, is required prior to the celebration of the Sacrament.

 Parishioners planning a baptism are asked to register with the Parish Office three months prior to the baptism.
 Baptism preparation classes are usually held every second month.
-Baptisms are usually held the Third Sunday of every month (except during Lent).
+Baptisms are usually held once a month (except during Lent and summer).
 We encourage you to take classes before the birth of your child.

 The Sacrament of Baptism as described by Fr.
 Raphael Mary of the Catholic Newman Center at the University of Washington.